cloudnativenow/heracles-docs/docs/workshop-introduction.md

 # Unified AIOps Agent

-The Predictive AIOps Workshop leverages the latest version of ACC, which unifies the legacy functions of our Monitoring Agent (ACC-M) together with log collection, simplifying the deployment.
+The Predictive AIOps Workshop leverages the latest version of ACC, which unifies the legacy functions of our Monitoring Agent (ACC-M) together with log collection (formerly done with filebeat, now reaplced with ACC-L), simplifying the deployment.

 ACC is built on the [Sensu.io](https://sensu.io) framework and comes installed with monitoring capabilities for servers, databases, application servers, and middleware.
 Sensu based checks and policies run in the ACC agent to retrieve the relevant data, which is transformed into events or metrics which are analyzed in real-time by the Metric Intelligence capability.